nina-boonyasiti/Accenture-Super-Consultant/README.md

 In the 'Visualizations' pane select "Import from file" and import this.pbiviz file.

-Note that there is an additional python file Power Query to use within PowerBi to complete this project.
+Note that there is an additional python code in a text file containing a Power Query to use within PowerBi to complete this project.